amplication/blog-server/server/README.md

 | JWT_SECRET_KEY       | JWT secret                               | Change_ME!!!                                                |
 | JWT_EXPIRATION       | JWT expiration in days                   | 2d                                                          |

-\*db-provider - the prisma DB provider (for example: for postgres is postgresql and for MySQL is mysql)

 ## Getting Started - Local Development

 ### Prerequisites